georgewatson/georgewatson.me/privacy_policy.md

 all;[^legal-systems]
 it is your responsibility to ensure that you are not breaking any local laws by visiting or interacting with this website.

+I am not responsible for the content or policies of most external websites, even if I embed or hyperlink to them.
+Linking to,
+embedding,
+discussing,
+or recommending an external website or organisation does not imbue me with responsibility for that website or organisation's actions, and should not be viewed as an endorsement of their privacy policies.
+Other websites will have privacy policies that differ from this one.
+Nothing in this privacy policy applies to other websites, and it is your responsibility to ensure that you agree to the terms of any websites or organisations with which you choose to interact.

 ### Transparency Report
 {:#transparency-report}